 80. 'Emotions in the Therapeutic of the Ancients', in Craig Steven Titus, ed., Philosophical Psychology: Psychology, Emotions, and Freedom, the Newman Lectures 2005-2006.

-89. ‘Seven hundred years of commentary and the sixth century diffusion to other cultures’, Introduction to Aristotle Re-Interpreted, Bloomsbury 2016, 80 pp.
+88. ‘Seven hundred years of commentary and the sixth century diffusion to other cultures’ Introduction to his (ed.)
+Aristotle Re-Interpreted, Bloomsbury 2016, 80 pp.